gerph/riscos64-status/planning/Phase-4.md

 already be present, and hopefully there will be more people able to work on things.
-Whilst pulling together the Kernel and the Wimp will be jobs for individuals, many of the other components can be improved independantly.
+Whilst pulling together the Kernel and the Wimp will be jobs for individuals, many of the other components can be improved independently.

 The graphics system should become largely complete by the end of this phase, allowing the other components to use its functions.